Vini2/agtools/README.md

 If you come across any questions, please have a look at the [agtools FAQ page](https://agtools.readthedocs.io/en/latest/faq/).
 If your question is not here, feel free to post it under [agtools Issues](https://github.com/Vini2/agtools/issues).

-If you want to request a feature, please post it under [agtools Issues](https://github.com/Vini2/agtools/issues).
+If you want to request a feature, please post it under [agtools Issues](https://github.com/Vini2/agtools/issues) as a feature request.